zaneGittins/Huntress/README.md

 * **Service**: Information on currently installed services.
 State, path to executable (when applicable), display name.
 * **StartupPrograms**: Programs that start at boot.
 * **WordTrustedDocs**: Word documents trusted by users of the host.
+* **EmoCheck**: Detects Emotet using unique way some variants of Emotet generate process name.
+Based on JPCert's code.

 Current development modules include: